Human Rights Commission

 Meeting Information

-The Chaska Human Rights Commission typically meets at 6:30 p.m. on the fourth Thursday of the month in the City Hall Council Chambers.
-The Council Chambers are located on the second floor of Chaska City Hall (1 City Hall Plaza).
+- Typically held the 4th Thursday of the month at 6:30 p.m. in the Council Chambers on the 2nd floor of City Hall (1 City Hall Plaza)

 - View agendas and minutes

-- To request a copy of a Human Rights Commission meeting, please email our Communications Department.
+- To request a recording of a Human Rights Commission meeting, email our Communications Department

 - Virtually on Zoom